-India-Pakistan bilateral meeting on Kartarpur Corridor at Wagah to begin shortly
+Kartarpur Corridor: India-Pakistan bilateral meet underway at Wagah

-New Delhi, July 14: The second India-Pakistan talk on the modalities of the Kartarpur Corridor will take place on Sunday at Wagah, Pakistan today.
+New Delhi, July 14: The second India-Pakistan talk on the modalities of the Kartarpur Corridor is underway on Sunday at Wagah, Pakistan.

 Experts from India and Pakistan are expected to discuss issues related to the Kartarpur Corridor, including connectivity at the Zero Point and the number of pilgrims to be allowed, government.